What are "free radicals"?

 - Sports (performance-oriented)

-- Cardiovascular diseases (e.g. arteriosclerosis)
+- Cardiovascular diseases (z.B.
+Arteriosclerosis)

-- Neurologist & Psychologist (e.g. Alzheimer's disease, Parkinson's disease, ALS, schizophrenia) (3)
+- neurologist && Psyche (z.BAlzheimer's disease, Parkinson's disease, ALS, schizophrenia) (3)

-- immune system and inflammation in general (rheumatism, periodontitis, acute pancreatitis)
+- Immune system and inflammation in general (rheumatism, periodontitis, acute pancreatitis)

-- drug-induced disorders
+- Drug-induced disorders

-- Other environmental pollution (e.g. alcohol, smoking, pollutants)
+- Other environmental pollution (z.B(Alcohol, smoking, pollutants)

 - diabetes

-- respiratory diseases
+- Respiratory diseases

-- Reproductive Medicine and Infertility (2)
+- Reproductive medicine and infertility (2)

 (1) Antioxidants and cancer risk

-(2) Antioxidants and Infertility
+(2) Antioxidants and infertility

-reduced.
-Partners of infertile men who took antioxidants as part of a reproductive program experienced an increase in birth rates.
+The risk of birth defects can be reduced.
+In female partners of infertile men who took antioxidants as part of a reproductive program, the birth rate increased.
 See: Review of 34 randomized controlled trials with 2876 couples; Showell et al, Antioxidants for male subfertility; Cochrane 2012; DOI: 10.1002/14651858.CD007411.pub2 (“Oxidative stress may cause sperm cell damage.
-This damage can be reduced by the body's own natural antioxidant defenses.Antioxidants can be part of our diet and taken as a supplement.
-It is believed that in many cases of unexplained subfertility, and also in instances where there may be a sperm-related problem, taking an oral antioxidant supplement may increase a couple's chance of conceiving when undergoing fertility treatment.”)
+This damage can be reduced by the body's own natural antioxidant defenses.
+Antioxidants can be part of our diet and taken as a supplement.It is believed that in many cases of unexplained subfertility, and also in instances where there may be a sperm-related problem, taking an oral antioxidant supplement may increase a couple's chance of conceiving when undergoing fertility treatment.")

 (3) Antioxidants and dementia

-Mitochondrial radicals are partly responsible for the formation of amyloid-ß aggregates.
+Mitochondrial radicals are partly responsible for the formation of amyloid-β aggregates.
 Amyloid